Lincoln Blackwood: Production development

 Intended to enter production in early 2001, sales of the Blackwood were delayed several months by supply problems related to the cargo box (produced by Magna Steyr).
-At the end of 2001, Ford froze their contracts with parent company Magna International in response to the issue.
+At the end of 2001, Ford froze their contracts with parent company Magna International in response to the issue, producing only 451 units for the entire 2001 calendar year.

 At the time of its launch, Lincoln was unsure of how many examples of the Blackwood would be produced.
 Intending to limit yearly production (to maintain exclusivity), Lincoln did plan to sell at least 18,000 vehicles over multiple years.
+Production began with early units on September 25, 2000 with production ending on August 8th, 2002.
+The highest number built in a single month was 718 in May of 2002.